 Jon Hutman received a well-deserved Oscar nomination for Production Design for his work here.

 The DVD is worth buying if you’re a fan for all the special features, including a deleted scene with Harry singing “La Vie En Rose” to Erica in a karaoke bar.
 Part of this scene was used in the trailer, and he sings the same song during the end credits.
-Plus, it’s pretty cheap right now!
-(Amazon affiliate link.)
+(Amazon affiliate links.)

 Diane Keaton scored an Oscar nom for Best Actress for her role as Erica Barry and won a Golden Globe.